-- 13. Where in any year the Academy receives more applications for places than there are places available, a waiting list will operate for unsuccessful applicants to Year 7.
-Waiting lists will also be maintained for other year groups when these year groups are full.
-Waiting lists will be maintained by Academy and will be open to any parent to ask for his or her child's name to be placed on a waiting list for the relevant year group following an unsuccessful application.
-This should be done by email/in writing to the Principal. - 14.
-Children's positions on the waiting list will be determined solely in accordance with the criteria for admission set out in paragraph 8.
+- 24. As required by the Schools Admissions Code, the Nottingham Academy will maintain a waiting list until the end of the autumn term. - 25.
+Where in any year the Academy receives more applications for places than there are places available, a waiting list will operate for unsuccessful applicants to, Reception Year, Year 7 and Year 12.
+Waiting lists will also be maintained for other year groups (except Year 13) when these year groups are full.
+Waiting lists will be maintained by the Nottingham Academy and it will be open to any parent to ask for his or her child's name to be placed on a waiting list for the relevant year group following an unsuccessful application. - 26.
+Children's positions on the waiting list will be determined solely in accordance with the criteria for admission set out in paragraphs 13, 14 and 15 above for the relevant age group.
 Where places become vacant, they will be allocated to children on the waiting list in accordance with the oversubscription criteria.
 These lists will operate until the end of the school year but parents will be asked to confirm if they wish their child's name to remain on the list after 1 October each year.